sukesh-hg/helm-prometheus-grafana/README.md

 Post Installation:

 Grafana is exposed as a LoadBalancer.
 Use 'kubectl get svc' to get the IP address.
-This setup is created with a default admin/admin username password.You have the option to reset the password on first time login.
+This setup is created with a default admin/admin username password.
+You have the option to reset the password on first time login.